Why explain how operations management contributes to organizational success?

 - Logistics.
 Fifteen people won’t all fit around your current table.
 What should you do?
 Seat the children at a card table?
 Rent a larger table?
 And where should Uncle Stanley sit so he can’t pick a fight with your spouse or your dad?
 Logistics, logistics.

 - Supply Chain Management.
 Aunt Sue is bringing pies, Bob is responsible for rolls, Margaret is bringing the green beans.
 The host has to secure a fresh turkey before they sell out at the grocery store.
-If you live in the sea, then you’ll want to call the local fisherman and reserve some oysters for the oyster dressing.
+If you live by the sea, then you’ll want to call the local fisherman and reserve some oysters for the oyster dressing.
 All are important components of the supply chain—leave one out and you’ll miss a dish.

 - Quality Assurance.
 Anyone who cooks knows you need to taste, season, and taste again to make sure the food is up to snuff.
 Quality assurance might also include asking Jean to bring drinks and flowers, since she’s a terrible cook.